Picolab/node-sovrin-did/README.md

 * The signedMessage should be what is returned from the `signMessage(message, signKey, verifyKey)` method
 * The verifyKey should be the verifyKey given from the `gen()` or `fromSeed(seed)` methods

-Returns `true` if the message was signed by the owner of the verifyKey `false` otherwise.
+Returns the original message if the message was signed by the owner of the verifyKey `false` otherwise.

 Example:
 ```js